laudenberg/triangle-pixels/README.md

 ### Installation

-This script requires requires `rmagick` for reading the image and `haml` for writing svg.
+This script requires `rmagick` for reading the image and `haml` for writing svg.

     gem install rmagick
     gem install haml